KITmetricslab/MacroPI/README.md

 The preprint, which contains details on the methodology and describes application results of the retrospective analysis, is available on [ArXiV](https://arxiv.org/abs/2408.08304).

+All the code used for the analysis in the preprint can be found in [this](https://github.com/fredbec/uqimf) GitHub repo.

 For more information on the IMF WEO forecasts, visit the [corresponding website](https://www.imf.org/en/Publications/WEO/frequently-asked-questions)

 Please note that this project is not affiliated with or endorsed by the International Monetary Fund.
 The data are used in accordance with current [Copyright and Usage guidelines](https://www.imf.org/external/terms.htm) of the WEO publication.